EFFICACY TRAINING AS AN EFFORT TO INCREASE EMPLOYEE JOB ENGAGEMENT IN REVIEW OF EMPLOYMENT STATUS

-Practical implications — To improve employee job engagement, a company can hold efficacy training both for permanent and contract employees.
+Practical implications—To improve employee job engagement, a company can hold efficacy training for both permanent and contract employees.

 Keywords — Efficacy Training, Job Engagement, Employment.